Varieties of Arabic

-This situation is often compared in Western literature to the Latin language, which maintained a cultured variant and several vernacular versions for centuries, until it disappeared as a spoken language, while derived Romance languages became new languages, such as Italian, Catalan, Aragonese, Occitan, French, Arpitan, Spanish, Portuguese, Asturleonese, Romanian and more.
+This situation is often compared in Western literature to Latin, which maintained a cultured variant and several vernacular versions for centuries, until it disappeared as a spoken language, while derived Romance languages (mediated through Vulgar Latin) became new languages, such as Italian, Catalan, Aragonese, Occitan, French, Arpitan, Spanish, Galician, Portuguese, Asturleonese, Romanian and many more.
+It can also be compared to Sanskrit, which like Latin, also quite maintained many cultural variants until disappearing as a spoken language long by the time of the Buddha, while derived Prakrits (including Pali) and Dardic languages, thus becoming Apabhraṃśas and Apabhraṣṭas, which further became New Indo-Aryan languages, such as the Western and Eastern Hindi Belt languages and their further varieties (such as Hindustani (Hindi-Urdu), Braj, Awadhi, Haryanvi, Chhattisgarhi, Dakhini, etc.), Punjabi (and its varieties), Sindhi, Kashmiri, Shina, Khowar, Odia, Bengali (and its varieties), Assamese, Rajasthani languages (such as Bagri, Marwari, Shekhawati, Mewati, Mewari, Thari), Bihari languages (such as Bhojpuri, Maithili, etc.), Gujarati, Marathi, Sinhala, Dhivehi and many more.
 The regionally prevalent variety is learned as the speaker's first language whilst the formal language is subsequently learned in school.
-While vernacular varieties differ substantially, fuṣḥa (فصحى), the formal register, is standardized and universally understood by those literate in Arabic.
+While vernacular varieties differ substantially, fuṣḥā (فصحى), the formal register, is standardized and universally understood by those literate in Arabic.
 Linguists often make a distinction between Classical Arabic and Modern Standard Arabic, while speakers of Arabic colloquially do not differentiate CA and MSA as different varieties.

 The largest differences between the classical/standard and the colloquial Arabic are the loss of grammatical case; a different and strict word order; the loss of the previous system of grammatical mood, along with the evolution of a new system; the loss of the inflected passive voice, except in a few relic varieties; restriction in the use of the dual number and (for most varieties) the loss of the distinctive conjugation and agreement for feminine plurals.
 Many Arabic dialects, Maghrebi Arabic in particular, also have significant vowel shifts and unusual consonant clusters.
 Unlike other dialect groups, in the Maghrebi Arabic group, first-person singular verbs begin with a n- (ن).
 Further substantial differences exist between Bedouin and sedentary speech, the countryside and major cities, ethnic groups, religious groups, social classes, men and women, and the young and the old.
 These differences are to some degree bridgeable.
 Often, Arabic speakers can adjust their speech in a variety of ways according to the context and to their intentions—for example, to speak with people from different regions, to demonstrate their level of education or to draw on the authority of the spoken language.